Using iterated local alignment to aggregate trajectory data into a traffic flow map: Local alignment of route segments for flow aggregation

-So far we have only considered line blending where the reference linestring has a single flow.
-Due to the noisiness of the empirical GPS trajectories, this is insufficient to reach a minimal flow map.
-So we allow the reference to be a sequence of $k$ connected edges, each with their own flow.
+Line blending for accurate flow aggregation at a single intersection in a road network is demonstrated in Figure~\ref{fig:flow6}.
+To extend line blending to cover the entire road network, we require two further generalisations.
+First, we generalise the reference linestring to be a sequence of $k$ connected edges, each with their own flow.
 If we treat this edge sequence momentarily as a single linestring, with flow equal to the weighted mean flow, weighted by the length of the $k$ edges, then we can apply Equation~\eqref{eq:lineblend} to search for potential candidate linestrings.
 Due to computational limitations, we retain that candidates be single edges with single flow values.
 The generalisation to $k$-edge reference linestrings allows us to blend candidate linestrings which exceed the buffer zones of 1-edge reference linestrings.

-We have described the situation for blending candidate and candidate-touching linestrings to a single reference linestring (possibly composed of $k$ edges).
-The next step to determine the priority for line blending for a set of reference linestrings.
+Second, we determine the priority for line blending for a set of reference linestrings.
 We require that a reference linestring cannot be a candidate linestring to another reference linestring, and a candidate linestring is a candidate for one reference linestring only.
 These ensure that if two linestrings $\bbf_2 \subseteq \code{ST\_BUFFER}(\bbf_1, \varepsilon)$ and $\bbf_1 \subseteq \code{ST\_BUFFER}(\bbf_2, \varepsilon)$, then we select only one of them.
-The flow condition $f_2 \leq f_1$ usually distinguishes the reference linestring, except for where $f_1=f_2$.
-In the situation of equal flow values, then we designate the longer linestring to be the reference.
+The flow condition $f_2 \leq f_1$ usually distinguishes the reference linestring, except when $f_1=f_2$.
+In this case, then we designate the longer linestring to be the reference.